kapil11389/Poem_Generation/README.md

 # Requirements

 Intel i5 processor is used for training the model.

 Python 3.3+ , Keras 2+ , Tensorflow 1.15+ , Pandas 0.24+, Numpy 1.5+

 # Contents

 Poem Generation.ipynb :  Contains the Deep Learning model ,data preprocessing and training of Model.

-Sonnets.txt :  The full compilation of Shakespeare's literary works containing poems.
+Sonnets.txt :  The full compilation of Shakespeare's literary work containing poems.

 Weights.h5 :  Contains the weights associated with the Trained Model.